 Here are several ways to import photos and videos from your phone, camera, other device or disc.

-Connect a camera, phone or external drive to your PC.
+Connect a phone, camera, storage card from your camera or external drive to your PC.

 Open the Photos app from the Start screen.